-4.60 APRA takes enforcement action, when required, to protect the interests of depositors, policyholders and superannuation fund members.
-However, such action is the exception, rather than the rule, with APRA having expressed a preference 'to identify weaknesses in a supervised institution at an early stage and to work cooperatively with that institution to remedy those weaknesses'.141 About 7% of APRA's staffing resources are devoted to enforcement activity.142
+4.59 APRA takes enforcement action, when required, to protect the interests of depositors, policyholders and superannuation fund members.
+However, such action is the exception, rather than the rule, with APRA having expressed a preference to 'work cooperatively to resolve issues that are likely to impinge on the ability of an institution to meet its financial promises'.
+About 7% of APRA's staffing resources are devoted to enforcement activity.